- Skill level: Intermediate | Last updated: July 21, 2025*

 I've used this pattern countless times when building e-commerce applications.
 It makes adding new payment providers trivial and keeps the client code clean.

-2. Strategy Pattern - Flexible Algorithms
+2. Strategy Pattern: Flexible Algorithm Implementation

 The Strategy pattern is perfect for situations where you need different algorithms for the same task.
 In my experience, it's particularly useful for pricing strategies, validation rules, or notification methods: